 Flu can be a debilitating illness that makes life miserable for your child and can lead to complications in certain circumstances.
-Gina Labovitz, MD, FAAP, of Ross Bridge Medical Center Pediatrics in Hoover, Alabama, is a board-certified pediatrician who administers flu vaccinations to protect children from becoming sick and provides sympathetic treatment for children who do get the flu.
+The Team at Ross Bridge Medical Center Pediatrics in Hoover, Alabama, administers flu vaccinations to protect children from becoming sick and provides sympathetic treatment for children who do get the flu.
 Call the clinic today to arrange your child’s flu shot, or book an appointment online.

 Flu is short for influenza, which is a viral infection causing symptoms such as: